Europe's insurers, pension funds turn to risky property in hunt for yield

 These are nevertheless largely uncharted waters for insurers or pension funds, which typically concentrate on investing in company stocks and government bonds.

-In a recent report on financial stability, the European Insurance and Occupational Pensions Authority signalled it is closely watching developments, noting "an increased risk appetite" since 2008 to preserve investment returns.
+In a recent report on financial stability, the European Insurance and Occupational Pensions Authority signaled it is closely watching developments, noting "an increased risk appetite" since 2008 to preserve investment returns.

 The report pointed to insurers turning to investments "previously dominated by the banking industry" - mortgages, infrastructure loans and mortgage backed securities.